21vincentchu/openAIAPITest/readme.md

 - Testing accuracy of our calls

 ### Currently
-- working with unstructured to parse through documents and turning into JSONL
+= preprocessing documents into JSONL files for quick reads
-- Uploading to our OpenAI vector store
+- have a .NPZ vector file
+- querying and responding < 3 seconds

 ### Future
 - Use LangChain